- Make sure patient information is sent securely.

 Other pitfalls can arise in the case of misdirected emails.

-- When sending confidential patient information, take a moment to check that the recipient's email address is correct.
+- When sending confidential patient information, take a moment to check the recipient's email address is correct.
 For example, firstname.lastname@example.org can at first glance look very similar to email@example.com.

 Use of personal information